michaelcraiger/oer_active_learning/README.md

 # OER active learning

-This repository contains the code required to perform active learning for the oxygen evolution reaction with homogeneous catalysts.
+This repository contains the code required to perform active learning for the oxygen evolution reaction with homogeneous catalysts, the accompanying paper was published in [Molecules](https://www.mdpi.com/1420-3049/26/21/6362).

 ## Installing packages